szczepanski/cloud-aws/README.md

 - Set Protocol to email
 - set endpoint to mail address

-Open subscribed email are confrim the subscription.
+Open the subscribed email and confirm the subscription.

 To test go to
 Auto Scaling/Autoscaling Groups/Details Tab/ Edit

-- temporarly change desired  from 2 to 3 ; save
+- temporarily change desired  from 2 to 3; save

 # Create and Configure MySqlDB instance

 ## Configure designated security group

-38. Create new security group
+38. Create a new security group

 Ensure when opening ports - here 3306 (MySQL) that any traffic via this port is coming from (source) public subnet - in this architecture - app servers subnet (not from DMZ - internet facing zone).

-Whenever additional ports are needed - set source to  public (app servers / non internet facing) security group.
+Whenever additional ports are needed - set the source to public (app servers / non-internet facing) security group.

 ## Setup RDS DB